 Give Players Something to Make Visiting More Enticing

-One property in Downtown Las Vegas opens today.
-It’s owners know what it means to invest in their guests.
+One property in Downtown Las Vegas opened recently.
+Its owners know what it means to invest in their guests.
 That property is Circa, and its owner is Derek Stevens.

 The structure will be getting all the attention.
 But the foundation of Stevens’ success is built on guest appreciation and experience.
 Derek Stevens is bringing back old Las Vegas inside new vegas packaging.

 Yes, I said it.
-Technology makes it easy to make casino guests into numbers and data charts.
+Technology makes it easy to put casino guests into numbers and data charts.
 Automating the process of comps and interaction has de-humanized the casino relationship.
 By going down the rabbit hole of technology, they have moved further away from customer service.

 The invention of player tracking systems gives a very simplistic view of casino visitors.
-As a casino guest, your history decides the level of service the casino will give you, if anything at all.
+As a casino guest, your history decides the level of service the casino will give you if anything at all.
 Whether they win or not, guests want to be treated well and feel like guests, not a number on a card.